-The goal of Project B5 was to develop measures of the environmental footprint for primary forest products supply chain activities (harvesting and hauling wood) within the state of Michigan.
-We detailed a life-cycle assessment procedure, relying on a combination of peer-reviewed literature, national databases, and primary data collected from loggers and truckers within the study area.
+The goal of this project was to develop measures of the environmental footprint for primary forest products supply chain activities (harvesting and hauling wood) within the supply radius of Frontier Renewable Resources' facility in Kinross, Michigan.
+We detail a life-cycle assessment procedure, relying on a combination of peer-reviewed literature, national databases, and primary data collected from loggers and truckers within the study area.
 Several different equipment configurations and operating scenarios for roundwood harvesting are considered.
-Greenhouse gas emissions and fossil energy demand per unit of wood are calculated with the assistance of SimaPro 7.2 LCA software and literature values.
+Greenhouse gas emissions and fossil energy demand per unit of wood are calculated with the assistance of SimaPro 7.2 life cycle assessment software and literature values.
 Results indicated that a full processor / forwarder is the best choice of harvesting equipment configuration due to relatively low inputs and high reported productivity, although the burdens of harvesting depend strongly on the intensity of harvest being conducted.
-Multimodal truck + rail transport had roughly 2X lower environmental burdens than typical log truck transport, which was directly related to the increased fuel efficiency of rail transport.
+Multimodal truck + rail transport had roughly 3-fold lower environmental burdens than typical log truck transport, which was directly related to the increased fuel efficiency of rail transport.
+A typical supply chain for forest biomass in northern Michigan would have environmental impacts similar to forest biomass supply chain operations in other regions, in comparison with other reported studies.